gniquyij/wallhog/index.md

 - type the few wallhog commands with what I want to search and which search engine(s) I want to use (optional)
 - press Enter

 It would pick up the search engine(s) from my site collection, open my default browser then search with the keyword via the engine(s) in different tabs, 'concurrently'.
-I made the concurrent action with goroutines.

 Example 1: Search 'golang'
 ![demo-general](./demo-general.gif)